-Q. Kristin Hanna instead. (to prep e "Spy of the Year" title went to A. gnals the prior event.
-The preparing le, so had prepared is the form you 16.
-Mike 0 on thin ice for two hours when he heard the first crack. (to skate) 17.
-Diane (to warn) Mike for years about his skatin g habits, but he just won't listen.
-18. - se to the pond and then to the hos- announced that the skater was free 19. a total of 1,232 hours for his friend the emergency room family area.
+- Q. Kristin an acceptance speech, but the "Spy of the Year" title went to Hanna instead. (to prepare) - A. had prepared.
+With two events in the past, the had signals the prior event.
+The preparing of the speech took place before the awarding of the title, so had prepared is the form you want. - 16.
+Mike on thin ice for two hours when he heard the first crack. (to skate) - 17.
+Diane Mike for years about his skating habits, but he just won't listen. (to warn) - 18.
+David a delicate, sensitive soul accompanied Mike to the pond and then to the hospital.
+After David an hour, the doctor announced that the skater was free to go. (to wait) - 19.
+After today's skating trip ends, David a total of 1,232 hours for his friend and countless outdated magazines in the emergency room family area. (to wait, to read)

-20. Grace to speak to Mike ever since he declared that "a little thin ice" shouldn't scare anyone. (to refuse) 21.
-Mike, in a temper, pointed out that Grace's motorcycle him to the hospital even more frequently than his skates. (to send) 22.
-In an effort to make peace, Kristin quietly to both combatants before they ever stop yelling at each other. (to speak) 23.
-Despite years of practice, Tim success only on rare occasions, but he keeps trying to resolve his brother's conflicts anyway. (to achieve) 24.
-At times Tim's conflict-resolution technique of violent finger pokes in the fighters' ribs, but he is trying to become more diplomatic. (to consist) 25.
-After Mike that his brother's wisest course of action was to "butt out," Tim simply ignored him. (to declare) 26.
-We all think that Tim up on conflict resolution by the time Mike turns 30. (to give) 27.
-Despite failing with Mike every time he tries to avoid a quarrel, Tim interest in a diplomatic career several times over the last few weeks. (to express) 28.
-Although Mike several ambassadors about his brother's career plans during his visit to the United Nations last week, no one granted Tim an interview yesterday, though he spent the day begging for "just five minutes." (to approach) 29.
-Kristin, the soul of kindness, said that before Tim makes his next career move, she that "it's hard to break into this field" at least five times. (to declare) 30.
+- 20. Grace to speak to Mike ever since he declared that "a little thin ice" shouldn't scare anyone. (to refuse) - 21.
+Mike, in a temper, pointed out that Grace's motorcycle him to the hospital even more frequently than his skates. (to send) - 22.
+In an effort to make peace, Kristin quietly to both combatants before they ever stop yelling at each other. (to speak) - 23.
+Despite years of practice, Tim success only on rare occasions, but he keeps trying to resolve his brother's conflicts anyway. (to achieve) - 24.
+At times Tim's conflict-resolution technique of violent finger pokes in the fighters' ribs, but he is trying to become more diplomatic. (to consist) - 25.
+After Mike that his brother's wisest course of action was to "butt out," Tim simply ignored him. (to declare) - 26.
+We all think that Tim up on conflict resolution by the time Mike turns 30. (to give) - 27.
+Despite failing with Mike every time he tries to avoid a quarrel, Tim interest in a diplomatic career several times over the last few weeks. (to express) - 28.
+Although Mike several ambassadors about his brother's career plans during his visit to the United Nations last week, no one granted Tim an interview yesterday, though he spent the day begging for "just five minutes." (to approach) - 29.
+Kristin, the soul of kindness, said that before Tim makes his next career move, she that "it's hard to break into this field" at least five times. (to declare) - 30.
 David could help, as he as an ambassador for the last seven years and won't retire until 2010. (to serve)